Is breast really best? . . . Breastfeeding vs. formula feeding

 - Very rarely, babies can't tolerate milk and must be fed an infant formula that is hypoallergenic, dairy free or lactose free.
 A wide selection of specialty baby formulas on the market also include soy or hydrolyzed.

 Your baby may need formula if you have a health condition or a work schedule not conducive to breastfeeding and you don’t have access to donor breast milk.
 Talk to your doctor before feeding your baby anything besides your breast milk.
 If you need help finding a doctor or insurance, or help paying for formula, you can call Healthy Mother, Healthy Babies of Palm Beach County at 1-888-414-4642.

 Even with the growing awareness of the benefits of breastfeeding, you may find it difficult to do it in public.
-Remember you are not doing anything inappropriate by feeding your baby.
-The Office on Women’s Health offers these tips for breastfeeding in public:
+Remember you aren't doing anything inappropriate by feeding your baby.
+The Office on Women’s Health offers these tips:

 - Wear clothes that allow easy access to your breasts, such as tops that pull up from the waist or button down.